Kingsbarns Golf Links – Simply Awesome

 Everybody knows that Scotland is the home of golf with the St. Andrews Old Course as the definitive predecessor to sixty million people playing on over 30,000 courses world wide.
 Ironically the seventh oldest documented golf course was Kingsbarns, not far from St. Andrews, dating from 1823.
-The reason it is ironic is that that Kingsbarns disappeared into history over 100 years ago and nobody is even sure where it once was laid out.
-However, the name Kingsbarns was revived seventeen years ago when the first links course to be built in Scotland in seventy years was opened.
-Kingsbarns has rocketed up the list of great golf courses and now stands at number 42.
-A few days ago I got the chance to play Kingsbarns along with seven friends and after playing a series of great courses, most agreed that our most memorable day was on this wonderful course.
+The reason it is ironic is that that this course disappeared into history over 100 years ago and nobody is even sure where it once was laid out.
+However, the name was revived seventeen years ago when the first links course to be built in Scotland in seventy years was opened.
+Kingsbarns has rocketed up the list of great golf courses and now stands at number 42 in the world.
+A few days ago I got the chance to play it along with seven friends and after playing a series of great courses including Turnberry, Royal Troon and Carnoustie, most agreed that our most memorable day of golf was on this wonderful course.

 It certainly didn’t hurt that the weather was beautiful that day and that the course was being prepped for the Alfred Dunhill Championship in a couple of weeks where the likes of Rory McIlroy, Ernie Els and Padraig Harrington will trod the same ground as we do today.
 The course is a short distance south from St. Andrews on the coast of the North Sea.
 We are greeted warmly as we step off the bus and after arrangements are made regarding caddies we head to the practice area.
 That’s our driver Willie checking out Frankie’s swing and trying to figure out how he can get to a four handicap.